MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 1. Right-click the **Windows PowerShell** icon on the taskbar or activate its context menu, and then select **Run ISE as Administrator**.
 You should now be running Windows PowerShell ISE as **Administrator**.

-### Task 2: Customize the appearance of the ISE to use the single-pane view, hide the Command pane, and adjust the font size
+### Task 2: Customize the ISE's appearance to use a single-pane view, hide the Command pane, and adjust the font size

 1. To configure the ISE to use a single-pane view: